• Release History

 All users that meet the following criteria require a license:

-1. User is assigned a “security role” that provides “write access” to a table (Entity).
+1. User has a security role that provides write access to a table (Entity).

 3. User is active.

-Learn more about how to reduce your license count.
+Learn more about how to reduce your license count here.

-Please Note: In your Dynamics 365 you have the possibility to create teams, such as a “sales” team for example, to which you can assign user and security roles.
-Every user who is assigned to this team is assigned to every role of this team.
+Please Note: In your Dynamics 365 you have the possibility to create teams, such as a “sales” team, to which you can assign user and security roles.
+Every user who is a member of this team has every role assigned to this team.

-With AAD licensing enabled (How to enable AAD licensing?), licenses are read from your Azure Active directory as can be found here.
+With AAD (also known as Entra ID) licensing enabled, licenses are read from your Azure Active directory as can be found here.
+If you are unsure how to enable AAD licensing, please see this article.

-Where to find the information about counted licenses in my Dynamics 365?
+How to find information about counted licenses in Dynamics 365

 ❶ License Server tab